Weld quality assurance: Weld monitoring

-Weld monitoring methods are used to assure the quality and correctness of the weld during the process of welding.
+Weld monitoring methods ensure the weld's quality and correctness during welding.
 The term is generally applied to automated monitoring for weld-quality purposes and secondarily for process-control purposes such as vision-based robot guidance.
 Visual weld monitoring is also performed during the welding process.

-On vehicular applications, weld monitoring has the goal of enabling improvements in the quality, durability, and safety of vehicles – with cost savings in the avoidance of recalls to fix the large proportion of systemic quality problems that arise from suboptimal welding.
-Quality monitoring in general of automatic welding can save production downtime, and can reduce the need for product reworking and recall.
+On vehicular applications, weld monitoring aims to enable improvements in the quality, durability, and safety of vehicles – with cost savings in the avoidance of recalls to fix the large proportion of systemic quality problems that arise from suboptimal welding.
+Quality monitoring of automatic welding can save production downtime and reduce the need for product reworking and recall.

 Industrial monitoring systems encourage high production rates and reduce scrap costs.

 Inline coherent imaging

 Inline coherent imaging (ICI) is a recently developed interferometric technique based on optical coherence tomography that is used for quality assurance of keyhole laser beam welding, a welding method that is gaining popularity in a variety of industries.
-ICI works by aiming a low-powered broadband light source through the same optical path as the primary welding laser.
+ICI aims a low-powered broadband light source through the same optical path as the primary welding laser.
 The beam enters the keyhole of the weld and is reflected back into the head optics by the bottom of the keyhole.
 An interference pattern is produced by combining the reflected light with a separate beam that has traveled through a path of a known distance.
 This interference pattern is then analyzed to obtain a precise measurement of the depth of the keyhole.
 Because these measurements are acquired in real-time, ICI can also be used to control the laser penetration depth by using the depth measurement in a feedback loop that modulates the laser's output power.